Witiko/scm-at-arqmath3/README.md

         - [ ] The text and LaTeX formats with positional `word2vec` embeddings for math
         - [ ] The text and Tangent-L formats with non-positional `word2vec` embeddings for math
         - [ ] The text and Tangent-L formats with positional `word2vec` embeddings for math (primary)
+7. [ ] Select one primary and four alternative systems
+8. [ ] Produce runs of five systems on ARQMath-1, ARQMath-2, and ARQMath-3 topics

  [3]: 01-prepare-dataset.ipynb
  [4]: https://colab.research.google.com/drive/1sc-JuE5SuU-vDZhqwWwPmFlxmEjReEN3